 And there Heidi was, diligently washing the table as Keith swept.
 Suddenly, Keith, with an all-too-familiar gleam in his eyes, redirected the broom from the floor and hovered it over the table.
 He started shaking the broom, sniggering hysterically.
 Inevitably, the dirt began to fall and stick to the newly-washed table.

-And that’s when the shrieking began.
+That’s when the shrieking began.
 Heidi yelped, quite shrilly if memory serves correctly, at my oldest brother (Anthony, aka “THE ENFORCER”).
 “Anthony, Keith’s shaking dirt ALL over the table!”
 Anthony whipped his head around and barked at his younger brother: “Keith, stop that right now!”

 Needless to say that didn’t quite work out.
 Enter ESCALATION.